 30 Tir Street

-A street with different function during the 24 hours of a day.
+A street with different functions during the 24 hours of a day.

-- If you want to spend out all night, make sure you are not alone.
-Aside from the fact that it's safer, being alone is not in Iranian culture; Find someone;
+- If you want to spend all night, make sure you are not alone.
+Aside from the fact that it's safer, being alone is not in Iranian culture, Find someone.

 - Of course, Iran is one of the safest countries in the world and people are almost the kindest you will meet in tourism, but none of this prevents you from missing fundamental security concerns.
 Like all other capitals, Tehran also has its dangers.
 Never carry too much money or your passport when it is late and you are alone, and always make sure someone knows where you are if you decide to spend time at school.

-- Leave a phone number to your accommodation staff to call you if necessary.
+- Leave a phone number for your accommodation staff to call you if necessary.
 And believe it's for the best.